stickyweather/stickyweather.github.io/_posts/2024-12-03-pace-layers.md

 author: Forrest Brown
 robots: index, follow
 comments: true
-# [choose from one of the following: climate, sustainability, the south, ideas, politics, urbanism, misc]
+# [choose from one of the following case sensitive categories: Climate, Sustainability, The South, Ideas, Politics, Urbanism, Misc]
-category: ideas
+category: Ideas
 ---

 Last October, I was delighted to have an essay I wrote published in the Ideas section of The Long Now Foundation’s website.
 I had recently finished reading _The Ministry for the Future_ by Kim Stanley Robinson, and my head was swimming with ideas that I would normally share through my podcast, Stories for Earth.